Every free tour in Budapest will take you to the top sites and offer you information on what you are seeing.

-A young girl led this tour and as they walked past us, I thought, why not join them and then try asking for information.
+A young girl led this tour and as they walked past us, I thought, why not join them and then try asking for information about free walking tours.

 It’s important to remember that as a traveler and a person, you have choices.
 Things might be frustrating at times, but don’t settle for the asshole that can’t give you the time of day or the company that promotes a product that doesn’t exist anymore.

-Seriously, the best free walking tour of Budapest can be taken with Hostel Culture.
+Seriously, among the free walking tours of Budapest, the best one can be taken with Hostel Culture.
 It lasts 3 hours and starts at 10:30am and 2pm from the steps of St Stephens Basilica every day.

 The guides can be found holding a blue umbrella.
 If you’re lucky, you’ll get to tour Budapest with Regi, the kindest person we met in Budapest during our stay.

-For more information on the best free walking tour in Budapest (at least in our opinion) check current information on the Hostel Culture website.
+For more information on the best free walking tours in Budapest (at least in our opinion) check current information on the Hostel Culture website.

 - 10 Awesome Things to Do in Budapest